WICG/priority-hints/README.md

 * Blocking scripts are often of high/medium priority (depends on their location in the page and other heuristics), yet sometimes developers want to avoid them interfering with e.g. loading of viewport images.
+* Third-party resources (e.g scripts from ads) are often loaded with medium/high priority, but developers may wish to load them all at low priority.
+Similarly, developers may wish to load all first-party resources that are critical with a high priority.

 ### Signal a resource as non-critical
 Using `<link rel=preload>` in order to get the browser to early